You wake up from a good night sleep. You have a good stretch and put your feet on the floor. You stand up and…

 What Causes Heel Pain?

 Plantar fasciitis is the most common cause of heel pain.
-The plantar fascia is a ligament that attaches to the bottom of the heel.
+The plantar fascia is a band of tissue that attaches to the bottom of the heel.
 It continues to extend through the bottom of the foot.
-When you walk or run, the tension on the plantar fascia pulls on your heel and causes it to become inflamed.
-That’s what is causing the pain you’re feeling.
+When you walk or run, the tension on the plantar fascia ligament pulls on your heel and causes it to become inflamed.
+That's what is causing the pain you're feeling.

 Plantar fasciitis causes a sharp, stabbing pain on the bottom of your heel.
-The pain is usually worse when you’ve rested for a while.
-That’s why you feel the pain so severely when you first wake up in the morning.
+The pain is usually worse when you've rested for a while.
+That's why you feel the pain so severely when you first wake up in the morning.
 If you sit for a while during the day, it can feel bad again when you stand up.
-If you don’t get it treated, it can end up hurting all the time.
+If you don't get it treated, it can end up hurting all the time.
 Plantar fasciitis can also cause arch pain along the course of the ligament.
 With every step you take.
-Don’t let it get that bad!
+Don't let it get that bad!

 Achilles tendonitis causes pain in the back of your heel.
 The Achilles tendon is one of the strongest tendons in your body.
 It extends down the back of your leg and inserts into the back of your heel.
 The pain may also be farther up in your calf.
 Because of the pull of the tendon with every step you take, it can become inflamed.
 That inflammation is the source of your pain.

 Achilles Tendonitis can be very frustrating to treat.
 It can take much longer than you expect to completely treat it.
 This is because the Achilles tendon has a poor blood supply to sections of the tendon.
 This makes it easier to become inflamed.
 It also limits some of the treatments that are available.
 That is why we need to treat Achilles tendonitis as soon as possible to give you pain relief.

 A bursa is a fluid-filled sac that your body forms in an area of irritation.
 The bursa is supposed to naturally cushion the irritated areas.
 Instead, it often becomes inflamed and causes a bursitis.
 The bursitis can cause pain on the bottom or the back of the heel.
 It's sometimes combined with plantar fasciitis or Achilles tendonitis.
 Sometimes it stands alone.